Simpson Tower

 The Simpson Tower, located at 401 Bay Street, is the 38th-tallest building in Toronto, Ontario, Canada.
-Completed in 1968 by architect John B. Parkin, as the headquarters of the Simpsons department store company, it has 33 floors and is 144 m high.
+Completed in 1968 by John B. Parkin Associates and Bregman & Hamann, as the headquarters of the Simpsons department store company, it has 33 floors and is 144 m high.
 In 1978, as part of a corporate takeover, the Simpson Tower became the property of the Hudson's Bay Company.
-The building today remains the head office of HBC and also houses the head office of subsidiaries Hudson's Bay and Home Outfitters.
-It is adjacent to the historic Simpsons store at Yonge and Queen, which includes Arcadian Court.
-Today the store is the flagship for Hudson's Bay, is integrated with the Eaton Centre across Queen Street, and is the home of Toronto's comprehensive health centre.
+The building was the head office of HBC and also housed the head office of subsidiary Hudson's Bay until 2025 with the liquidation of the department store.
+The building includes event venue Arcadian Court and is integrated with the Eaton Centre across Queen Street.

 In January 2014, Hudson's Bay Company announced it would sell the tower and adjacent store to Cadillac Fairview and lease the site for 25 years.

+The tower was reclad in 2017.